Social media star, a former 'Miss Baghdad,' shot dead

 A black-and-white photo showing Fares pouting was shared with her nearly 3 million Instagram followers shortly after her death, along with the comment: "In a treacherous and cowardly incident, Tara Fares Chamoun, is with God.
 We asked God to accept her with His great mercy."

-A disturbing trend
+A disturbing trend, an ongoing investigation

+Fares' death comes just two days after a female human rights activist was killed in the southern city of Basra.

+Suaad al-Ali was shot and killed in an outdoor market by an unknown gunman, according to security sources.
+Officials said investigations were still underway.

-Last month, two well-known women in Baghdad's beauty industry also died.
+And last month, two well-known women in Baghdad's beauty industry also died.

 Rafeef al-Yaseri, known as the "Barbie of Iraq," was killed inside her Baghdad home on August 16.
 Al-Yaseri was a plastic surgeon and organized national programs specializing in medical affairs for women.